 Resignation Acceptance Letter and Email Examples for Employers

-A resignation acceptance letter should confirm the departure without sounding cold.
-These examples help employers state the final day, handover and HR next steps clearly.
+A resignation acceptance letter should confirm an employee’s departure clearly without sounding cold or impersonal.
+These examples help employers state the final working day, handover process and HR next steps.

 Before You Send a Resignation Acceptance Letter

 Keep the tone professional and neutral.
-A resignation acceptance letter should not renegotiate the resignation, criticize the employee’s decision, disclose private reasons for leaving or make promises about final pay, references or benefits that HR has not confirmed.
+Do not use a resignation acceptance letter to renegotiate the resignation, criticize the employee’s decision, disclose private reasons for leaving or make promises about final pay, references or benefits that HR has not confirmed.

 Standard Resignation Acceptance Letter From an Employer

-A clear resignation acceptance letter from an employer for confirming the employee’s notice, last working day and transition steps.
+A clear resignation acceptance letter from an employer for confirming the employee’s notice, final working day and transition steps.

 Dear [Employee Name],

-We acknowledge receipt of your resignation letter dated [Resignation Letter Date] and confirm that [Company Name] accepts your resignation from the position of [Job Title].
+We acknowledge receipt of your resignation letter dated [Resignation Letter Date] and confirm that [Company Name] accepts your resignation from your position as [Job Title].

 Based on the notice period that applies to your employment, your final working day will be [Final Working Day], unless we confirm a different arrangement in writing.